RubixML/ML/docs/choosing-an-estimator.md

 | [Persistent Model](persistent-model.md) | Model Persistence | | | Any persistable estimator |
 | [Pipeline](pipeline.md) | Preprocessing | | ● | Any |

-In the example below, we'll use the Bootstrap Aggregator meta-estimator to wrap a Regression Tree.
+In the example below, we'll wrap a [Regression Tree](regressors/regression-tree.md) in a Bootstrap Aggregator meta-estimator to create a *forest* of 1000 trees.

 ```php
 use Rubix\ML\BootstrapAggregator;